 While a comprehensive assessment and medical evaluation are important for developing a treatment plan, completion of all assessments should not delay or prevent the patient from starting medication.

 After the assessment, the clinician will discuss all recommended treatment options with the patient.
 Every patient situation is different, so choosing the best options is a shared decision between the patient and the clinician.

 There are three main choices for medication to treat opioid addiction: methadone, buprenorphine and naltrexone.
-These medications are used along with counseling and other support.
+These medications are typically recommended in combination with counseling and other support services.